DANGEROUS DRIVING SOLICITORS

-If banned, you will also be required to take a special extended driving test before getting your full driving license again.
+If banned, you will also be required to take a special extended driving test before getting your full driving licence again.

 Should you be convicted of dangerous driving and given a driving ban, you will be forced to take an extended driving test upon completion of your ban before being allowed to drive again.

-Before taking the test, you will be required to apply for a new provisional license and re-sit your theory test.
-You can apply for your provisional license 56 days before your disqualification ends, the DVSA will typically send you a reminder around this time.
+Before taking the test, you will be required to apply for a new provisional licence and re-sit your theory test.
+You can apply for your provisional licence 56 days before your disqualification ends, the DVSA will typically send you a reminder around this time.

-As you have already been adjudged to be guilty of dangerous driving in the past, the extended driving test will be more difficult than a traditional driving test to give the examiners a more thorough understanding of your driving abilities.
+As you have already been found guilty of dangerous driving in the past, the extended driving test will be more difficult than a traditional driving test.
+This is to give the examiners a more thorough understanding of your driving abilities.

 The test will be at least 60 minutes long and require you to cover a much wider variety of roads than the traditional driving test.
-Alongside this, demonstrating your ability to safely perform an emergency stop is a mandatory part of the test, and you may be required to perform all four driving manoeuvres (front bay park, reverse bay park, parallel park, pull up on the right).
+Demonstrating your ability to safely perform an emergency stop is a mandatory part of the test.
+You may also be required to perform all four driving manoeuvres (front bay park, reverse bay park, parallel park, pull up on the right).

-Once you pass your test, you will be able to send off for your full driving license and begin driving immediately.
+Once you pass your test, you will be able to send off for your full driving licence and begin driving immediately.

 When faced with prosecution over a dangerous driving offence, it is crucial that you seek the best criminal defence representation available to you.
 Even a minor driving offence could result in disqualification under the totting up procedure.
 We can help.